Introduction

 library(htmltools)

-6. Set the optional interactive table options as required.
+3. Add the code below and modify as needed using options in the DT options reference.
 In this example, they have all been set to false.

-Leaving all the default options on would display the table as follows:
+Leaving all the default options as TRUE above instead would display the table as follows:

-7. Create an HTML container to store the column header names and set header styling.
+4. Add the code below and modify as needed.
+This creates an HTML container to store the column header names and set header styling for the table.
 In this example, we are pulling the column names from our defined table, tab, and setting the background color to teal and the font color to white.

 header.style <- "th { font-family: 'Arial'; font-weight: bold; color: white; background-color: #008080;}"